 More complaining.
 More whining.
 Even colder temperatures now.

 The baby was miraculously asleep which created a most sacred and peaceful setting.
 Not wanting to stay too long in anticipation of more lines ahead and dropping temperatures, we hurriedly corralled our children and told them we were going to get some hot chocolate outside – certain that would get them moving.

-Our three-year-old Asia who was the coldest of them all, who had been complaining the most all night, and had been in the biggest hurry up to that point, didn’t want to go.
+Our three-year-old daughter, Asia, who was the coldest of them all and had been complaining the most all night – who up to this point had been in the biggest hurry to leave – she didn’t want to go.

-In her cute 2-year-old English she said, “I wa see mo baby Geezus” (I want to see more baby Jesus).
+In her cute 3-year-old English she said, “I wa see mo baby Geezus” (I want to see more baby Jesus).

 There was a very tangible spirit in that dimly lit barn that even a three-year-old could recognize.
 The Spirit of Christmas was communicating with her spirit.
 The Spirit of Christmas is Christ – and Asia was soaking it all in.

 Often parents worry too much about teaching their kids ‘all they need to know’.
 The Christmas songs, that Christmas stories, the Christmas movies, the meaning of Christmas.
-Perhaps our true focus shouldn’t be teaching our children, we might be a little more attentive to learning from them.
+Perhaps along with our focus of teaching our children, we might be a little more attentive to learning from them as well.

 I learned a priceless lesson from my daughter Asia that Christmas.
-I don’t need to worry about teaching her the true meaning of it all, she can feel it when it is before her.
-There are other forces from on high, much more qualified than me, who are touching her heart and revealing to her things which require more of her attention.
+I don’t need to worry as much about teaching her the true meaning of it all, she can feel it when it is before her.
+There are other forces from on high, much more qualified than me, who are touching her heart and revealing to her the things which require her attention.

 The camels, the soldiers, the farm animals, and lights – none of those grabbed her attention more than a babe in the manger did.
-Don’t worry so much about teaching your children about Christmas and what is really important, stand back and let them teach you.
+Don’t worry so much about teaching your children about Christmas this year.
+Perhaps you can stand back, be still, and let them teach you.